Christelle-Couchoux/Oricamera/ReadMe.md

 #### Aim
 - Build the front-end for an online store using HTML, CSS and JavaScript.
-- The back-end server already exists ([API available on GitHub](https://github.com/OpenClassrooms-Student-Center/JWDP5)).
+- The back-end server already exists ([available on GitHub](https://github.com/OpenClassrooms-Student-Center/JWDP5)).
 - This is just an MVP to show how the app works.
 There is no mock-up for the user interface.

 For more details, see the brief.